 Governance and compliance

-Who is accountable for this policy in Girlguiding, and responsible for it being followed across the organisation?
+Who is accountable for this policy in Girlguiding Anglia, and responsible for it being followed across the organisation?

 Board of Trustees (level 1)

-The Board of Trustees will approve this policy and related policies, and is ultimately accountable for compliance across Girlguiding.
+The Board of Trustees will approve this policy and related policies, and is ultimately accountable for compliance across Girlguiding Anglia.

-Executive Team – Girlguiding directors (level 2)
+Senior Management Team – (level 2)

-The Executive Team allocates a person to be ultimately responsible for compliance across Girlguiding.
-This person will be the Director of Commercial, Property and IT.
+The Management Team allocates a person to be ultimately responsible for compliance across Girlguiding Anglia.
+This person will be the Marketing, Communications and Events Manager.

 This person must have understanding of the relevant information governance legislation.